BroadSoft-Xtended/SampleApps/teamone/manage-orgs-and-users/README.md

 # Managing Organizations and Users

-This directory contains a simple JavaScript program that demonstrates how to create and manage users and organizations via the Team-One (Intellinote) API.
+This directory contains a simple JavaScript program that demonstrates how to create and manage users and organizations via the Team-One API.

 ## Installing